AlbertRtk/albertrtk.github.io/_posts/blog/2020-09-26-Writing-own-function-for-simple-linear-regression.md

 author: albert
 tag: linear regression
 ---
-Having a set of data pairs (*x, y*), where *y* shows linear dependence on *x*, the line of best fit can be found with [simple linear regression]({% link _posts/handbook/statistics/2020-09-16-simple-linear-regression.md %}) model.
+Having a set of data pairs (*x, y*), where *y* shows a linear dependence on *x*, the line of best fit can be found with the [simple linear regression]({% link _posts/handbook/statistics/2020-09-16-simple-linear-regression.md %}) model.
 In this post, I present Pyhton code solving the problem of simple linear regression.
 <!--more-->

-# Imports and data preparation
+## Imports and data preparation

 First, let's import stuff.
-Numpy for arangement and easy processing of numerical data, Matplotlib for visualization, and in the and stats modul from Scipy to test if implemented solution works properly.
+Numpy for arrangement and easy processing of numerical data, Matplotlib for visualization, and in the and stats module from Scipy to test if the implemented solution works properly.

 ```python